borti4938/n64adv_pcb/README.md

 Another advantage is that you can you a mainboard screw to secure the modding board.

 If you do not have a 3D printer you can also mount the PCB using a M3 screw of length 10mm or 12mm, a set of washer and a nut.
+Be careful with the JTAG connector **J5** and ensure that the  pins do not short to the heatsink!

 ![](./doc/img/Mount_PCB2HeatShield.jpg)